 - Zero fees: One of the more attractive facets of cash management accounts is that most have no monthly maintenance fees (or only charge a small amount).
 This helps differentiate them from high-yield checking accounts, many of which require users to meet multiple specific requirements each month or pay maintenance fees in order to earn the high APY.

-- A higher APY than your typical checking account: According to DepositAccounts.com (like MagnifyMoney, it too is owned by LendingTree), the average APY a checking account earns is 0.191%.
+- A higher APY than your typical checking account: According to DepositAccounts.com (like MagnifyMoney, it too is owned by LendingTree), the average APY a checking account earns is 0.03%, as of late 2021.
 Traditionally that’s been seen as the trade off depositors make with banks in order to have easy, everyday access to their funds.
 The cash management accounts we review here represent true hybrid accounts that combine the liquidity of checking accounts with the high interest rates of savings accounts.
 All of them offer a much higher APY than the average checking account and, in many cases, higher than the interest earned in many savings accounts.

 - They’re online accounts, mostly: The institutions offering cash management accounts mostly exist as ones and zeros on the web.
 Some of these companies, like Aspiration, aren’t even banks themselves, but have partnered with traditional banks to provide customers with their services.